College of Agriculture, Food and Environmental Sciences Celebrates Four Outstanding Seniors

 Sydney Heins

-Sydney Heins of Wayzata, Minnesota majored in ֱ science with a production management specialization and minored in biology.
+Sydney Heins of Wayzata, Minnesota, majored in ą£ą£Ö±²„Šć science with a production management specialization and minored in biology.

 A smiling woman holding a plaque

-Not only did Heins excel in the classroom but was also extremely active across campus in clubs and organizations including Sigma Alpha Sorority, Little International, Collegiate Cattlemen’s Club and Animal Science Ambassadors.
-She was a member of the Minnesota Junior Hereford Breeds serving in roles including Director, Vice President and President.
+Not only did Heins excel in the classroom, she was also extremely active across campus in clubs and organizations including Sigma Alpha sorority, Little International, Collegiate Cattlemen’s Club and Animal Science Ambassadors.
+She was a member of the Minnesota Junior Hereford Breeds, serving in roles including director, vice president and president.

-As an early gradate, Heins was an undergraduate research assistant for three years and worked as an undergraduate ruminant nutrition lab technician where she performed lab protocols to determine the nutritional content and quality of feeds from the SDSU feedlot.
+As an early graduate, Heins was an undergraduate research assistant for three years and worked as an undergraduate ruminant nutrition lab technician, where she performed lab protocols to determine the nutritional content and quality of feeds from the SDSU feedlot.
 She’s been a teaching assistant for Dr. Russ Daly’s Animal Diseases course.

-After her freshman year, Heins learned that her interests were more in ֱ genetics than ֱ nutrition.
-She confided in Dr. Michael Gonda and began working in his lab on bison DNA confirmation research.
-That same semester, she applied for a research grant through the South ֱ Cattlemen’s Foundation and was one of two students selected.
+After her freshman year, Heins learned that her interests were more in ą£ą£Ö±²„Šć genetics than ą£ą£Ö±²„Šć nutrition.
+She confided in Michael Gonda and began working in his lab on bison DNA confirmation research.
+That same semester, she applied for a research grant through the South ą£ą£Ö±²„Šć Cattlemen’s Foundation and was one of two students selected.
 This grant allowed Heins to conduct her own research project on the efficiency of the Neogen Igenity Feed Test for predicting days on feed.

-In the summer of 2024, Heins interned with PEAK genetics in Shawano, Wisconsin, part of the URUS company family, which specializes in high-quality cattle genetics.
-As a Genetic Data Intern, Heins worked with genetic and reproductive data to generate reports that informed management decisions for high-quality dairy calves.
+In summer 2024, Heins interned with PEAK genetics in Shawano, Wisconsin, part of the URUS company family, which specializes in high-quality cattle genetics.
+As a genetic data intern, Heins worked with genetic and reproductive data to generate reports that informed management decisions for high-quality dairy calves.

 After graduation, Heins will be interning with Recombinetics/Acceligen, a gene-editing company in St. Paul, Minnesota, where she will continue conducting gene-editing research as an intern project.

-Following her internship, Heins will begin her master’s degree at Kansas State University, research ֱ genetics – specifically in gene editing on a full departmental assistantship.
-After completing her master’s, she plans to pursue a PhD in Animal Genetics to conduct applied gene-editing research.
+Following her internship, Heins will begin her master’s degree at Kansas State University, research ą£ą£Ö±²„Šć genetics — specifically in gene editing on a full departmental assistantship.
+After completing her master’s, she plans to pursue a Ph.D. in ą£ą£Ö±²„Šć genetics to conduct applied gene-editing research.

 Kristen Smith

-Kristen Smith of College Springs, Iowa majored in agricultural communications with minors in advertising, agribusiness marketing, agricultural business and ֱ science.
+Kristen Smith of College Springs, Iowa, majored in agricultural communications with minors in advertising, agribusiness marketing, agricultural business and ą£ą£Ö±²„Šć science.

 A smiling woman holding a plaque

-During her four years at SDSU, Kristen was involved in Agricultural Communicators of Tomorrow (ACT) where she served on the National ACT team for the 2024-2025 term as the Member Relations Coordinator.
-Additionally, she was heavily involved in Sigma Alpha Sorority, CAFES Prexy Council, CAFES Ambassador, Little International and Agricultural Futures of America (AFA).
+During her four years at SDSU, Smith was involved in Agricultural Communicators of Tomorrow where she served on the National ACT team for the 2024-2025 term as the member relations coordinator.
+Additionally, she was heavily involved in Sigma Alpha sorority, College of Agriculture, Food and Environmental Sciences Prexy Council, College of Agriculture, Food and Environmental Sciences Ambassador, Little International and Agricultural Futures of America.

-Along with her extracurriculars, Kristen worked in the CAFES Marketing and Communications Department for four years.
-In her role, she worked across all CAFES departments, writing releases on students, faculty, staff and alumni along with managing social media pages on behalf of the college.
+Along with her extracurriculars, Smith worked in the college's marketing and communications department for four years.
+In her role, she worked across all College of Agriculture, Food and Environmental Sciences departments, writing releases on students, faculty, staff and alumni along with managing social media pages on behalf of the college.

-Aside from the on-campus involvement, Kristen worked in the marketing, communications and events sector for a variety of organizations within the agricultural industry including National Pork Producers Council, Cattle Business Weekly, National Cattlemen’s Beef Association, South ֱ Cattlemen’s Association, North American Junior Red Angus Event, National Western Stock Show, Northern International Livestock Exposition and Balance4ward.
+Aside from the on-campus involvement, Smith worked in the marketing, communications and events sector for a variety of organizations within the agricultural industry including National Pork Producers Council, Cattle Business Weekly, National Cattlemen’s Beef Association, South ą£ą£Ö±²„Šć Cattlemen’s Association, North American Junior Red Angus Event, National Western Stock Show, Northern International Livestock Exposition and Balance4ward.

-The one the easily rises to the top for Kristen is Ag Week at SDSU, put on by CAFES Prexy Council.
-This event is one that Kristen was extremely passionate about.
+The one that easily rises to the top for Smith is Ag Week at SDSU, put on by the Prexy Council.
+This event is one that Smith was extremely passionate about.

-Kristen believes that there were two pivotal moments during her time at SDSU.
-First being her choice to major in agricultural communications.
+Smith believes that there were two pivotal moments during her time at SDSU.
+First was her choice to major in agricultural communications.

-Her second pivotal moment was taking the jump to travel about to the West Coast, London, Paris, Australia and South Africa during her four years.
+Her second pivotal moment was taking the jump to travel about to the West Coast, London, Paris, Australia and South Africa during her four years at SDSU.

-These travels have allowed Kristen to gain a deeper appreciation for the world and a better understanding of other lifestyles and cultures which is truly humbling.
+These travels have allowed Smith to gain a deeper appreciation for the world and a better understanding of other lifestyles and cultures, which is truly humbling.

-Kristen has accepted a position as a Marketing and Sales Associate with Fire & Salt Co., a direct-to-consumer beef retail company in Corning, Iowa that strives to provide the ultimate beef experience and honor the people that work day in and day out to do the hard things to feed America.
+Smith has accepted a position as a marketing and sales associate with Fire & Salt Co., a direct-to-consumer beef retail company in Corning, Iowa, that strives to provide the ultimate beef experience and honor the people who work day in and day out to do the hard things to feed America.

 Mitchell VanderWal

-Mitchell VanderWal of Howard, South ֱ majored in ֱ science and agricultural science.
+Mitchell VanderWal of Howard, South ą£ą£Ö±²„Šć, majored in ą£ą£Ö±²„Šć science and agricultural science.

 A smiling man holding a plaque

-On campus, Mitchell was a member of the Wool Judging and Livestock Judging teams.
-He was involved in Little International, Collegiate Cattlemen’s Club, Animal Science Ambassadors, CAFES Ambassadors, Swine Club, Lamb and Wool Club and Dairy Club.
+On campus, VanderWal was a member of the Wool Judging and Livestock Judging teams.
+He was involved in Little International, Collegiate Cattlemen’s Club, Animal Science Ambassadors, College of Agriculture, Food and Environmental Sciences Ambassadors, Swine Club, Lamb and Wool Club and Dairy Club.

-Through the Department of Animal Science, Mitchell participated in undergraduate research, the Animal Science Academic Quadrathlon and a teaching assistant for ֱ science courses.
+Through the Department of Animal Science, VanderWal participated in undergraduate research, the Animal Science Academic Quadrathlon and a teaching assistant for ą£ą£Ö±²„Šć science courses.

-In the industry, Mitchell worked for the Red Angus Association of America, Darr Feedlot, ֱland Feeds, SDSU Dairy Research Farm, Double S Ranch and Watertown Farm Show.
+In the industry, VanderWal worked for the Red Angus Association of America, Darr Feedlot, ą£ą£Ö±²„Šćland Feeds, SDSU Dairy Research Farm, Double S Ranch and Watertown Farm Show.

-In the spring of 2023, Mitchell was approached with the idea of starting a new club that focused directly on cattle production.
+In spring 2023, VanderWal was approached with the idea of starting a new club that focused directly on cattle production.

-Since then, Collegiate Cattlemen’s Club has truly blossomed into one of CAFES and most active clubs on campus.
-126 members showed up to the first meeting.
+Since then, Collegiate Cattlemen’s Club has truly blossomed into one of the college's most active clubs on campus.
+Some 126 members showed up to the first meeting.

-It was extremely rewarding for Mitchell to see how many colleges student was excited to start something new with Collegiate Cattlemen’s.
+It was extremely rewarding for VanderWal to see how many colleges student were excited to start something new with Collegiate Cattlemen’s.

 Kade Wassman